mongodb/docs/source/includes/fact-mongoexport-usage.rst

 .. include:: /includes/fact-3.0-mongoexport-drop-csv-option.rst

-In the following example, :program:`mongoexport` exports data from the collection ``contacts`` collection in the ``users`` database in :term:`CSV` format to the file ``/opt/backups/contacts.csv``.
+In the following example, :binary:`~bin.mongoexport` exports data from the collection ``contacts`` collection in the ``users`` database in :term:`CSV` format to the file ``/opt/backups/contacts.csv``.

-The :program:`mongod` instance that :program:`mongoexport` connects to is running on the localhost port number ``27017``.
+The :binary:`~bin.mongod` instance that :binary:`~bin.mongoexport` connects to is running on the localhost port number ``27017``.

 When you export in CSV format, you must specify the fields in the documents